 Sports Medicine Majors and Undergraduate Degree Programs

 Sports medicine is the branch of health care specializing in the treatment and prevention of athletic injuries.
-Students can prepare for graduate-level sports medicine programs through an undergraduate major or associate degree program.
+Students can prepare for entry-level employment or graduate-level sports medicine programs through an undergraduate major or associate degree program.
 These programs generally result in an Associate of Science or Bachelor of Science degree program.
 Graduates of bachelor's programs may also go on to pursue a master's or doctoral degree in sports medicine or a related field.